mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2020-12-30-spring-security-4-authentication-provider.md

 1. If the request is authenticated, should return authenticated Authentication instance
 2. If the request is not authenticated, throw AuthenticationException
-3. If the Authentication isn't supported by this provider, then return null, in another words AuthenticationProvider will say the AuthenticationManager: "**Hey AuthenticationManager please try to another Providers, I am not responsible for this**"
+3. If the Authentication isn't supported by this provider, then return null, in another words AuthenticationProvider will say the AuthenticationManager: "**Hey AuthenticationManager please try to use another Providers, I am not responsible for this**"

 For the `supports()` method: